Dream Police

 Dream Police is the fourth studio album by American rock band Cheap Trick.
 It was released in 1979, and was their third release in a row produced by Tom Werman.
 It is the band's most commercially successful studio album, going to No. 6 on the Billboard 200 chart and being certified platinum within a few months of its release.

 Overview

 Dream Police shows the band expanding into longer, more complex songs and incorporating orchestration on several tracks.
 Three videos were produced: "Dream Police", "Way of the World" and "Voices".
 The album had been completed by early-1979, but its release was pushed back several months due to the surprise success of Cheap Trick at Budokan.

 The album's title track became a Top 30 hit for the band.
 "Voices" was also a hit for the band, reaching No. 32 on the Billboard chart.
-"Voices" has been used twice in the soundtrack of the American sitcom How I Met Your Mother.

 Near the end of "Gonna Raise Hell" the orchestra is citing a snippet from "Heaven Tonight".
-That song was described by Allmusic critic Tom Maginnis as having an "extended, disco-inflected, slowburn groove".
+That song was described by AllMusic critic Tom Maginnis as having an "extended, disco-inflected, slowburn groove".

+Critical reception

+The New York Times called Dream Police "a busy, diverse album, one that can be applauded in many ways...
+But it doesn't suggest that Cheap Trick has anything really important to say."
+The Los Angeles Times wrote that "the emphasis is on lead-fisted hard rock."

+The Spin Alternative Record Guide praised the "audacity of its loopy concept."

+Chuck Eddy wrote that it is a "fresh-from-Budokan heaviness-move [that] entails a simultaneous artiness-move that pegs it like Billion Dollar Babies–meets–ELO's Greatest Hits only not so clever, a shame 'cause cleverness was why these goombahs were born."